- US Online Poker

 The status quo for sports betting in Canada is effectively that of a gray market.
 The provincial lotteries offer legal sports betting, but only in the form of parlays.
 As a result, many bettors prefer to wager with offshore sites, because they offer single-game lines.

 The legality of these is ambiguous.
 Canadian gambling laws date back to well before the internet made such betting possible, so don’t address the topic.
 The government has no interest in prosecuting its citizens for using them.
-As far as the sites themselves go, Canada doesn’t have the international political clout to pursue them as the US Department of Justice did with poker sites in 2011.
+As far as the sites themselves go, Canada doesn’t have the international political clout to pursue them.
+Online poker rooms serving Canadians won’t suffer the same fate at the hands of the US Department of Justice as US poker sites did in 2011.
 As a result, some sites that operate in legal and licensed fashion elsewhere — such as Bet365 — serve Canadian customers.

 The most recent example of this is also the most brazen.
 The new Dan Bilzerian-sponsored sportsbook, Blitzbet runs out of Curaçao and happily serves Canadian players.
 Yet its operator, Deluxe Crown BV, is a subsidiary of a Canadian company, I3 Interactive, which trades on the Canadian stock exchange.
 There has even been positive coverage for Blitzbet in Canadian newspapers.